FAQ About Being Sued By A Debt Collector In Alabama

 Q. Who are the lawfirms that normally file collection lawsuits against Alabama consumers?

-A. Zarzaur & Schwartz is the largest lawfirm but there is also Cloud & Tidwell, Holloway & Moxley, Ingram and Associates, Nadler & Associates, Nathan & Nathan, Parnell & Crum, and others.
+A. Zarzaur & Schwartz is the one of the largest lawfirms along with Holloway & Associates, Nathan & Nathan, Parnell & Parnell, Rausch Sturm, and others who file these lawsuits.

-What to Do If You Are Being Sued – Answering the Debt Buyer Lawsuit
+What to Do If You Are Being Sued – Answering the Debt Collector Lawsuit

 Q. Do I have to answer the lawsuit or can I ignore it?